passerbyxp/php.vim/README.md

 This project is a fork of [php.vim][StanAngeloff] which is an improved version of [php.vim--Garvin][garvin] which in turn is an update of the [php.vim][php-vim] script which in turn is an updated version of the php.vim syntax file distributed with Vim.

-FUCKIN’ A!
+The point of this fork is to embrace the latest and greatest PHP has to offer and constantly update against the latest PHP release.

+Last updated against **5.5.8**

   [StanAngeloff]: https://github.com/StanAngeloff/php.vim
   [garvin]:  https://github.com/vim-scripts/php.vim--Garvin